10Kft/10kft-api/source/includes/_webhooks.md

     "type": [event type]
 }
 ```
+CHANGETHIS: THE LINKS IN THIS SECTION NEED FIXED
 The "type" field indicates what type of event occurred, and is always one of the event types listed above.
 The "data" field is exactly the same as what would be returned if the actual object
 were fetched through the API via a GET call.
 Refer to the [Projects](projects.md), [Users](users.md),